SecureSECO/dao-webapp/README.md

 ### Environment variables

 Some default env variables are provided by [Vite](https://vitejs.dev/guide/env-and-mode.html) in the `import.meta.env` object.
-Custom variables should be prefixed with `VITE_` to expose them to the code.
+Custom variables should be prefixed with `VITE_` to expose them to the client-sided code.
+All custom defined env variables are normally defined in a `.env` file in the root directory of the project.
+The [`.env.example`](/.env.example) file serves as an example of the env variables that you need to define in your own `.env` file.
+There is support for IntelliSense on the `import.meta.env` for custom defined env variables, provided by the [`env.d.ts`](/src/env.d.ts) file.
+A note of warning on the use of types in this declaration file: the env varialbes are always strings, so declaring it as any other type in `env.d.ts` may cause unintentional artifacts (such as the code thinking the variable is a `number`, while really its)

 Note on `.env` files: